19hours/sg-statutes/Acts/Residential Property Act.md

 27\.—(1) Where the Minister has at any time before or after 1st October 1982 —

-(a) granted his approval under section 25 or 26 to any foreign person to purchase, acquire or retain any estate or interest in any residential property ;
+(a) granted his approval under section 25or 26 to any foreign person to purchase, acquire or retain any estate or interest in any residential property ;

 (b) exempted, pursuant to section 32, any foreign person from all or any of the provisions of this Act; or